Quenched Point-to-Point Free Energy for Random Walks in Random Potentials: Continuity in the i.i.d. case

 We claim that in the segment $x_{\alpha_1,\gamma_1}$ the number of positive steps (in the $\uhat$-direction) is at most a constant times the number of nonpositive steps.
 Since $\range_0$-steps are positive steps while all nonpositive steps are $(\range\smallsetminus\range_0)$-steps, this claim gives the dominance (number of $\range_0$-steps) $\le$ $C$ $\times$ (number of $(\range\smallsetminus\range_0)$-steps).

-To see the claim, observe that at time $\beta_1$ the segment $x_{\alpha_1,\gamma_1}$ visits a point at or below its starting level but ends up at a new maximum level at time $\gamma_1$.
+The claim is proved by counting.
+Project all steps $z$ onto the $\uhat$ direction by considering $z\cdot\uhat$, so that we can think of a path on the 1 dimensional lattice.
+Then, instead of the original steps that come in various sizes, count increments of $\pm 1$.
+Up to constant multiples, counting unit increments is the same as counting steps.
+By the definition of the stopping times, at time $\beta_1$ the segment $x_{\alpha_1,\gamma_1}$ visits a point at or below its starting level, but ends up at a new maximum level at time $\gamma_1$.
 Ignore the part of the last step $z_{\gamma_1}$ that takes the path above the previous maximum $\max_{\alpha_1\le j\le \beta_1} x_j\cdot\uhat$.
 Then each negative unit increment in the $\uhat$-direction is matched by at most two positive unit increments.
-Up to constant multiples, counting unit increments is the same as counting steps.
-(See Figure \ref{fig2}.)
+(Project the right-hand picture in Figure \ref{fig2} onto the vertical $\uhat$ direction.)

 Since the segment $x_{\alpha_1,\gamma_1}$ must have at least one $(\range\smallsetminus\range_0)$-step, we have shown that the number of $\range_0$-steps in the segment $x_{\gamma_0,\gamma_1}$ is bounded above by $2(C\vee\ell)$ $\times$ (number of $(\range\smallsetminus\range_0)$-steps).
 Now repeat the previous argument, beginning at $\gamma_1$.
 Eventually the bad segment $x_{s_i,s_i'}$ is exhausted. \end{proof}